danort92/Bear-Detection/README.md

 ![ezgif-7-c8751c7a2e](https://github.com/user-attachments/assets/ea41e5cd-641e-4a36-87c7-b3cdf565cd6e)

+(SHOWS OVERALL GOOD PRECISION, NO FALSE POSITIVES)

 ![ezgif-7-068f08d35c (1) (1) (2)](https://github.com/user-attachments/assets/9c947f16-ff53-4aa6-b254-58b9583aade8)

+(SHOWS GOOD PRECISION, BUT SPACE FOR IMPROVEMENTS REGARDING RECALL: TRAINING THE MODEL WITH MORE IMAGES OF BEARS STANDING UP WOULD DEFINTELY IMPROVE THE MODEL)

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.